-Oh yes, that gym membership you signed up to along with your main New Year’s resolution: To get fit and stay fit through 2017.
+Oh yes, that gym membership you signed up to along with your main New Year’s resolution all those months ago: To get fit and stay fit through 2017 and beyond.
 Have you been yet or are you regretting it already.
 And if you’re still in the ‘thinking about it’ stage you might like to read this earlier post on ‘10 Essentials when choosing a new gym’.

 The problem with the gym unless you’re a real fitness addict is finding the time, 5.30 in the morning?
 Hahaha.
 Likewise 7.30pm when you’re ready for a glass of wine followed by a TV show and something to eat.
 I say unless you’re a real fitness addict because nothing stops those whatever the time and wherever they are.

 I’ll use any gym on offer when I’m staying in a hotel, and I’m a member of a gym in the US, but in the UK I’m not.
 Because your gym can be wherever you are.
 Wherever there’s a steep hill to walk up, or dogs to walk, and with just a little equipment at home you can spend a few minutes every day and stay fit.

 If you want to get fit, get motivated and stay fit a fitness tracker is a good place to start.
 Having worn my Fitbit One now for the past three years I stand by what I said before – that it is excellent for challenging yourself and also for keeping an eye on how much activity you’re doing.
 I particularly like this one because I don’t have to wear it on my wrist, but there are so many others and they’re becoming more decorative by the second.

 The Fitbit Charge 2 HR will give you the same information as well as your heart rate.
 Take all the information with a slight pinch of salt and use your tracker and app as a gauge rather than an exact result.